ibm-cloud-docs/direct-link/about.md

 ## The IBM Cloud Direct Link Exchange solution

-The IBM Cloud Direct Link Exchange solution lets customers leverage a Cloud Exchange provider to deliver connectivity to {{site.data.keyword.BluSoftlayer_notm}}.
+The IBM Cloud Direct Link Exchange solution lets customers leverage a Cloud Exchange provider to deliver connectivity to {{site.data.keyword.BluSoftlayer_notm}} locations.
 This offering typically provides connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.BluSoftlayer_notm}} to the Cloud Exchange Provider is already in place, shared amongst other customers.

-**Common Use Cases:** _Best for hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
-This option usually is selected when the desired PoP already has the desired IBM Cloud Direct Link Exchange provider._
+**Common Use Cases:** _Best for hybrid workloads, cross-provider workloads, large or frequent data transfers with high-egress bandwisth, private workloads, and environment administration.
+This option usually is selected when the desired PoP location already has the desired IBM Cloud Direct Link Exchange provider._

 ![Figure 1](/images/Direct-Link-Exchange.png)

  * **Termination Location:** {{site.data.keyword.BluSoftlayer_notm}} point of presence (PoP).

- * **Typical Deployment Time:** For Equinix provider typical Deployment time will be in hours.
-For other Providers 5-10 days after circuit reaches the exchange and Deployment time can possibly be 30-60 days overall, depending on your location and requirements.
+ * **Typical Deployment Time:** For Equinix providers, typical deployment time will be in hours.
+For other providers, 5-10 days after circuit reaches the exchange.
+Deployment time can possibly be 30-60 days overall, depending on your location and requirements.

- * **Cross-Connect Details:** Physical cross-connects for the Cloud Exchange interconnect are maintained between {{site.data.keyword.BluSoftlayer_notm}} and the Cloud Exchange provider.
+ * **Cross-Connect Details:** Physical cross-connects for the secure Cloud Exchange interconnect are maintained between {{site.data.keyword.BluSoftlayer_notm}} and the Cloud Exchange provider.
 Customers request a "Virtual Circuit" from the Cloud Exchange Provider, which establishes logical connectivity to {{site.data.keyword.BluSoftlayer_notm}}, once they are interconnected to the Cloud Exchange Provider.

  * **Port Speed Options:** Select 50Mbps, 100Mbps, 200Mbps, 500Mbps, or 1Gbps.

- * **Approximate Latency:** Latency is approximately 1.5ms within the local area (data centers with the same three-letter prefix, such as DAL, AMS, MEL, etc).
-See http://lg.softlayer.com/ for live PoP-to-PoP (P2P) latency measurements.
+ * **Approximate Latency:** Latency is approximately 1.5ms within the local area (datacenters with the same three-letter prefix, such as DAL, AMS, MEL).
+See http://lg.softlayer.com/ for live PoP-to-PoP (P2P) location latency measurements.

  * **Colocation Services:** None.

  * **Redundancy:** To establish redundancy for IBM Cloud Direct Link Exchange, connectivity into 2+ locations is required, or the selection of a location with a secondary XCR available that can be leveraged by the Cloud Exchange provider.

- * **Local/Global Routing Options:** The Local Routing option provides access to data centers with the same three-letter prefix as the PoP (DAL, AMS, MEL, etc).
-The Global Routing option is required as an add-on to reach data centers outside those locations.
+ * **Local/Global Routing Options:** The Local Routing option provides access to datacenters with the same three-letter prefix as the PoP location (such as DAL, AMS, MEL).
+The Global Routing option is required as an add-on to reach datacenters outside those locations.

 ## The IBM Cloud Direct Link Connect solution

 **Common Use Cases** Similar to the Direct Link Exchange solution.
 Offers more speed options.
-A good lower-cost entry point.
+The Direct Link Cloud Connect solution provides a lower-cost entry point for IBM Cloud network customers.

 ![Figure 2](/images/Direct-Link-Connect.png)